MicrosoftDocs/MIMDocs/MIMDocs/pam/high-availability-disaster-recovery-considerations-bastion-environment.md

 When a user wishes to activate a privileged role, they must authenticate to the bastion environment domain, and submit a request to MIM.
 MIM includes SOAP and REST APIs, as well as user interfaces in PowerShell and in a web page.

 Privileged role activation requires that the MIM and AD components of the bastion environment be online.
-In addition, if MIM had been configured to use [Azure MFA for activation](use-azure-mfa-for-activation.md) of the selected role, then Internet access is required to contact the Azure MFA service.

 ### Resource Management